-- In 1977, he resigned from the Cabinet during the Emergency and formed another party which allied with the opposition.
+- In 1977, he resigned from the Cabinet during the Emergency and formed another party that allied with the opposition.

-- Jagjivan Ram holds two records to his credit namely of being the longest-serving cabinet minister in India (for 30 years) and of being a parliamentarian uninterrupted for 50 years (from 1936 to 1986).
+- Jagjivan Ram holds two records to his credit namely being the longest-serving cabinet minister in India (for 30 years) and being a parliamentarian uninterrupted for 50 years (from 1936 to 1986).

 - Jagjivan Ram passed away on 6th July 1986.
 The memorial at the place of his cremation is named ‘Samata Sthal’.

 1837: Birth of orientalist scholar and social reformer R. G. Bhandarkar.
 1901: Birth of veteran politician Dr. Syama Prasad Mookerjee.